Skip to main content

 Health-contingent programs are designed to be targeted interventions.
 They are typically built around specific biomarkers associated with cardiometabolic risk.
 The program’s success, and the participant’s reward, is contingent upon moving these biomarkers into a predetermined “healthy” range.
 This approach is a form of bio-hacking on a corporate scale, leveraging financial incentives to drive specific physiological changes.

-The two primary forms of are activity-only and outcome-based.
+The two primary forms of health-contingent programs are activity-only and outcome-based.
 An activity-only program might require you to complete a certain number of workouts per week.
 An outcome-based program requires you to achieve a specific result, like a fasting blood glucose level below 100 mg/dL.

 A health-contingent program uses external incentives to drive measurable changes in specific health biomarkers.